JK-0/Anguler_Echart_Export/README.md

-# Echart export to Base64
+# Echart export to Base64 / Base64 to pptx

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.3.